hbctraining/Intro-to-R/lessons/06_advR-matching.md

 <pre>
 <body>

-<p class="test"> For a research project, we asked healthy volunteers and cancer patients questions about their diet and exercise.
+For a research project, we asked healthy volunteers and cancer patients questions about their diet and exercise.
 We also collected blood work for each individual, and each person was given a unique ID.
-Create the following dataframes, `behavior` and `blood` by copy/pasting the code below: <\p>
+Create the following dataframes, `behavior` and `blood` by copy/pasting the code below:

 ```r
 # Creating behavior dataframe